-G. CARE OF PATIENTS RECEIVING TELEHEALTH SERVICES
+H. CARE OF PATIENTS RECEIVING TELEHEALTH SERVICES

-- 1. Any telehealth services provided at the Hospital must be provided through an established program and an executed agreement that includes written standards of care that have been reviewed and recommended by the MEC and approved by the Board. - 2.
-Medical Staff providers and PHPs providing telehealth services must comply with the Medical Staff Bylaws and applicable laws and regulations, including appropriate licensure to practice medicine in Wisconsin and as required by the law or policy of the state in which the patient is located. - 3.
+- 1. Any telehealth services provided at the Hospital must be provided through an established program and an executed agreement that includes written standards of care that have been reviewed and recommended by the Medical Executive Committee. - 2.
+Members of the Medical Staff providing telehealth services must comply with the Medical Staff Bylaws and applicable laws and regulations, including appropriate licensure to practice medicine in Wisconsin and as required by the law or policy of the state in which the patient is located. - 3.
 Documentation must occur at the time of service.
-At a minimum, a short note summarizing the care provided must be written in the patient's medical record. - 4.
-The clinical note containing pertinent elements of the history, physical examination, and diagnostic studies and an evaluation and management plan must be completed within 24-hours of service. - 5.
-The quality of telehealth services will be reviewed as part of the regular privileging and credentialing process for any Medical Staff provider or PHP who provides telehealth services.
+At a minimum, a short note summarizing the care provided must be written in the record. - 4.
+The clinical note containing pertinent elements of the history, physical examination, and diagnostic studies and an evaluation and management plan must be completed within 24 hours of service. - 5.
+The quality of telehealth services will be reviewed as part of the regular privileging and credentialing process for any member of the Medical Staff or PHP Staff who provides telehealth services.